Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Unique_Title metrics have been introduced in R5 to help normalize eBook metrics.
 Since eBooks can be downloaded as an entire book in a single PDF or as separate chapters, the counts for R4’s BR1 (book downloads) and BR2 (section downloads) are not comparable.
 With R5, the book’s Unique_Title metrics are only increased by 1 no matter how many (or how many times) chapters or sections were accessed in a given user session.
 Unique_Title metrics provide comparable eBook metrics regardless of the nature of the platform and how eBook content was delivered.

 The Unique_Title metrics MUST NOT be used for Data_Types other than Book as they are not meaningful for them.
-If a book contains both OA_Gold and Controlled sections or sections with different YOPs, the usage must be broken down by Access_Type and YOP so that the total counts are consistent between reports including and not including these columns/elements.
+If a book contains both Open and Controlled sections or sections with different YOPs, the usage must be broken down by Access_Type and YOP so that the total counts are consistent between reports including and not including these columns/elements.

 Table 3.s (below): List of Metric_Types for Requests and Investigations